wechaty/docusaurus/docusaurus/docs/specs/puppet.md

 3. Then the `ready-ed` event is generated.The ievent is just before the `ready` event.
 4. Then lastly the `ready` event is generated.

-For a more robust Wechaty system, we can consider saving the `ready` event if the `login` event is not emitted in Wechaty and when we emit the `login` event in Wechaty, we can check if the puppet has already `ready-ed`, and if so, it can emit the `ready` event right after the `login` event.See: <https://github.com/wechaty/puppet-services/issues/31>
+For a more robust Wechaty system, we can consider saving the `ready` event if the `login` event is not emitted in Wechaty and when we emit the `login` event in Wechaty, we can check if the puppet has already `ready-ed`, and if so, it can emit the `ready` event right after the `login` event.[See](https://github.com/wechaty/puppet-services/issues/31)

 ## Event: `ready`